JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 ## For multiplatform project authors

-With the new hierarchical project structure support, you can share code among some, but not all [targets](multiplatform-dsl-reference.md#targets) in a multiplatform project.
+With the new hierarchical project structure support, you can share code among some, but not all, [targets](multiplatform-dsl-reference.md#targets) in a multiplatform project.

-You can also use platform-dependent libraries, such as `UIKit`, and `POSIX` in source sets shared among several native targets.
+You can also use platform-dependent libraries, such as `UIKit` and `POSIX`, in source sets shared among several native targets.
 One popular case is having access to iOS-specific dependencies like `Foundation` when sharing code across all iOS targets.
 The new structure helps you share more native code without being limited by platform-specific dependencies.